 Meep allows you to take advantage of mirror and rotational symmetries in your problem to reduce the amount of computation and storage required for simulation.
-Our use of symmetry is designed to be transparent: once you specify the symmetry, Meep exploits it as an internal optimization, while everything else about the simulation appears the same as if you didn't specify the symmetry.
+The use of symmetry is designed to be transparent: once you specify the symmetry, Meep exploits it as an internal optimization, while everything else about the simulation appears the same as if you didn't specify the symmetry.
 That is, when you output the structure/geometry or currents/fields it still outputs the entire non-symmetrized cell, you can still call

 get_field_point to obtain the fields at any point, etcetera — internally, Meep transforms everything as necessary according to the symmetries to get whatever data is needed.